 Ms. Chu received a Bachelor of Arts in Asian American/Ethnic studies from UC Santa Barbara (2004).
-She is currently the Education and Home Based Coordinator for the City of Oakland Early Head Start Program.
-She has over 10 years programming experience and over 4 years of development experience, working with a variety of non-profits in Oakland.
+She is currently the Education and Home Based Coordinator for the City of Oakland Early Head Start Program, serving low-income, at-risk families with children 0-3 years old.
+Working with a variety of non-profits in Oakland, she has over 10 years programming and over 4 years of development experience.
 She hopes that by serving on the board, she will bring the Choir to the forefront of the movement for peace, joy, and love among all people!

 Mary Ford, PhD - Board member Emeritus

 Mary Ford, PhD has been a member of OIGC since 1988, and a longtime member of the OIGC Ensemble.
 She served on the OIGC Board from 2007-2011, and also from 1995-2001, 2 of those years as secretary, 2 as president.

 She is mother to Dan, a college student, and wife to Rob Lewis, a math teacher.
 She is a retired psychologist, a writer, vocalist, community activist, and nonprofit consultant in Berkeley working in the areas of organizational development, fundraising, event production & promotion.
 She was founding board member for Stepping Stones Project (kids coming of age groups) and founding Board President for Cazadero Performing Arts Family Camp.

 Renel Brooks-Moon is the public address announcer for the San Francisco Giants, as well as a local radio personality on 98.1 KISQFM.
 Brooks-Moon was recognized by the Baseball Hall of Fame as the first female announcer of a championship game in any professional sport for her role in the 2002 World Series.